Surviving Special Assets: What Businesses Should Know About Their Bank’s Loan Workout Group

 Get Help.
 Dealing with SAG is time consuming, just when the business demands maximum management focus.
 Guidance from experienced attorneys is essential to navigating through a workout.
 Depending on the circumstances, the company may also benefit from a financial advisor to lighten management's load, instill greater confidence at the bank, and position the company to refinance with a new lender.

 Chapter 11 is the Backstop.
 In just about every SAG workout, it is the credible threat of Chapter 11 (overt or implied), and the bank’s likely outcome in Chapter 11, that motivates SAG to negotiate fairly.
 Put another way, a successful SAG workout takes place "in the shadow" of Chapter 11.
-That's the reason we make sure clients are knowledgeable about the pros and cons of Chapter 11 even though the goal may be to avoid it, and that's why it is crucial a company hires a highly skilled Chapter 11 attorney to help it navigate Special Assets.
+That's the reason we make sure business clients are knowledgeable about the pros and cons of Chapter 11 (even if the goal is to avoid it by accomplishing a loan workout), and that's why it is crucial a company hires a highly skilled Chapter 11 attorney to help it navigate Special Assets.
 At its core, Chapter 11 is a forced debt restructuring, so it makes sense that SAG bankers are keen to avoid it.
 They also don’t like it because of the many protections it grants to borrowers and because leverage generally shifts in the borrower’s favor.

-A trip through Special Assets can be challenging for owners and managers.
+A trip through Special Assets is a challenging experience for owners and managers.
 But with proper education and guidance, along with a healthy dose of fortitude and patience, most companies can survive and even emerge leaner and stronger.

-Robert Gonzales guides companies through workouts, restructurings, structured sales, and orderly liquidations.
-He also represents Unsecured Creditors Committees, asset purchasers, and other parties in Chapter 11 cases.
+Robert Gonzales is a partner with EmergeLaw, PLC where he guides companies through loan workouts, Chapter 11 reorganizations, Subchapter V restructurings, structured sales, and orderly liquidations.
+His business bankruptcy practice also includes representing Unsecured Creditors Committees, asset purchasers, and other parties in Chapter 11 cases.